abjs/abjs/README.md

 - 📚 also Django
 - 👯 I’m looking to collaborate with other passionate developers.
 - 🥅 2021 Goals: Master React, Complete MERN Stack.
 Contribute to Open Source projects.
-- ⚡ Fun fact: I love to make delicious food on my free time & travel new places.
+- ⚡ I love coding it's me kind of drug to me every time i learn new things i will never ever stop learning

 ### Languages and Tools: